-Returning to his home state of Texas after 36 years of living abroad, Daniel is the Director of Finance for Oweesta, the longest standing Native Community Financial Development Institution intermediary, providing financial opportunities to strengthen sovereignty and economic independence for all Native communities.
+Returning to his home state of Texas after 36 years living abroad, Daniel is the Director of Finance for Oweesta; the longest standing Native Community Financial Development Institution intermediary, providing financial opportunities to strengthen sovereignty and economic independence for all Native communities.

 He earned a Bachelor of Science degree from Texas A&M before being commissioned in the US Marine Corps.
 As a Captain he served for 10 years as an Air Traffic Control Officer where he managed the ATC Facility at Marine Corps Air Station El Toro in Southern California.
 He is a veteran of the first Gulf War and served on the General’s staff for the 3rd Marine Air Wing supervising the top secret and cryptographic departments.

 Following his time in the Marine Corps he served 15 years as the Chief Financial Officer and Operations Manager for the Charismatic Episcopal Church.
 During that time, he earned his Master of Ministry Degree from St Michaels Seminary with a focus on nonprofit operational and financial management.
 As an Adjunct Professor of Church History and Religious Ritual & Liturgical Practices with St Michael’s Seminary he had the opportunity to travel to many continents and nations of the world.